kevwalsh/carota/_posts/2015-01-06-what-to-bring.md

 #### Bring

 * Your guitar, your voice, your bocce game, your frizbee, or anything you'd like to share
-* Shoes & clothes: We would love it super casual (or exentrique!), but leave those heels and tight suits at home
+* Shoes & clothes: We would love it super casual (or exentrique!), but leave those heels and tight suits at home please
 * Scarf, Long sleeves or pants to protect yourself from the mosquitos at sunset!
 * Your sexy speedo (French joke) or any swimsuit and towel for the pool
 * Your bike, hiking shoes, sunscreen